JackJack3231/V0-Auxiliary-Fan/README.md

 ## Vibrations

 Because the shroud leans against the outside panel there could be some unwanted vibration noises.
 To lessen this you could add a bit of foam tape to the back of the shroud, however use thin foam tape to avoid the shroud leaning forward into the movement area of your toolhead.

+## Changelog
+- 2023-06-24: Add centered Top Part for the 12032 Duct for better alignment when installed on the left side of the printer.
+Deprecated old version.